Chapter 8. Migrating to KRaft mode

 Prerequisites

-- You must be using Streams for Apache Kafka 2.7 or newer with Kafka 3.7.0 or newer.
-If you are using an earlier version of Streams for Apache Kafka or Apache Kafka, upgrade before migrating to KRaft mode.
+- You must be using Streams for Apache Kafka 2.7 or later with Kafka 3.7.0 or later.
+If you are using a version earlier than Streams for Apache Kafka 2.7, upgrade before migrating to KRaft.

 Verify that the ZooKeeper-based deployment is operating without the following, as they are not supported in KRaft mode: